paulsuh/pytest-scenario-files/README.md

 A common use case is to manage multiple test case inputs and outputs.
 This allows the developer to change and add test cases without making changes to the test code.

-## Data File Structure
+### Data File Structure
 Each data file may contain one or more sets of test data.
 This plugin supports yaml, json, and toml files.
 The top level is a dict that contains a key with the test id, followed by a data structure that contains the test data.
-The actual content of the test data is left up to the developer, but a suggested convention is that it consists of a dict with two keys, `input_data` and `expected_result`.
+The actual content of the test data is left up to the developer, but the suggested convention is that it consists of a dict with two keys, `input_data` and `expected_result`.
 An example input file might be: